Code-Institute-Submissions/first-milestone-project-48/README.md

 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.

-## Testing (To do)
+## Testing

-The following tests have been conducted with and by the club owners manually to confirm the functionality and experience of the site meets their expectations.
+The following tests have been successfully conducted with and by the club owners manually to confirm the functionality and experience of the site meets their expectations.

 All functionality and navigation aspects have been tested.
 This has also been conducted on mobile devices and where certain features were expected to display differently, these have been captured below for completeness.